kambi-sportsbook-widgets/wc2018-tournament-overview-widget/README.md

 }
 ```

-1.  `filter` - Array<string> - empty for now as we should not use filters.
+1.  `filter` - String - will be hardcoded to `football/world_cup_2018`
-2. `combineFilters` - boolean - should be false for now as we should not use filters. if true will use all the filters that are also with the highlights mixing different tournaments together
-5. `pollingInterval` - number - interval in milliseconds to get new live data from live matches
+2. `pollingInterval` - number - interval in milliseconds to get new live data from live matches
-6. `pollingCount` - number - maximum number of matches to poll for live data at the same time
+3. `pollingCount` - number - maximum number of matches to poll for live data at the same time
-7. `eventsRefreshInterval` - number - interval in milliseconds to look for live events
+4. `eventsRefreshInterval` - number - interval in milliseconds to look for live events
-8. `widgetTrackingName` - string - tracking name for analytics purposes
+5. `widgetTrackingName` - string - tracking name for analytics purposes
-9. `compareAgainstHighlights` - boolean - determines whether you want to compare whether the filters are within the highlighted events (popular events) or not.
+6. `compareAgainstHighlights` - boolean - determines whether you want to compare whether the filters are within the highlighted events (popular events) or not.
 Will use the first item in the filter that returns events.

 ### Build Instructions